 However, while there's currently little in the way of ski-associated imagery that pops into most peoples' heads when they conjure up an image of Beijing, FIS Freestyle is working to change that.

 How?
-Well, in 2013-14, for the first time ever, the FIS Freestyle World Cup tour will bring the 'White Circus" to the center of the great Chinese city by way of a World Cup aerials competition to be held in Beijing National Stadium - also known as "The Bird's Nest."
+Well, in 2013/14, for the first time ever, the FIS Freestyle World Cup tour brought the 'White Circus" to the center of the great Chinese city by way of a World Cup aerials competition held in Beijing National Stadium - also known as "The Bird's Nest."

-The Chinese aerials team has a long standing as being one of the greatest ever, and the competition in Beijing is sure to be a huge draw for the hometown fans.
+The Chinese aerials team has a long standing as perhaps the strongest in the world, and World Cup competition in Beijing is a huge draw for the hometown fans.
 Whether through photos, video, or actual attendance at the event, this is one spectacle that every Freestyle fan should witness.